velvia/links/README.md

 ## Scala

+* [Scala Design Patterns](http://pavelfatin.com/design-patterns-in-scala/) - great stuff, how you do (or don't) traditional Java / OOP patterns in Scala
 * [The Human Side of Scala](http://tech.gilt.com/post/53274999512/the-human-side-of-scala) - great post on styling Scala for readability
 * [Sneaking Scala Through the Back Door](http://www.slideshare.net/diannemarsh/sneaking-scala-through-the-back-door) - how to promote Scala in an organization